State

 Explicit construction

-must explicitly use that constructor for constructing an instance.
+If you've explicitly defined a constructor/factory, then you must explicitly use it for constructing an instance.

-Here's an example in a .proto
+Here's an example of both using Zod and a .proto

-that designates that the Open
+that the Open

-is an explicit constructor for Account
+method is an explicit constructor for Account

 :